Emerging Teacher-Leaders in Elementary School Mathematics Grants

 ❏ Describe your formal education including the institution, type of degree, major, minor and date each degree was granted.

 ❏ Describe your teaching experience related to this grant proposal.
 Indicate the school(s), teaching assignments, and other pertinent information, including continuing education and professional activities.V.
 Principal's Letter of Recommendation

 ❏ Signed letter on school stationery, confirming the teaching status of the applicant, demonstrating the support for the proposed project implementation, and a specific plan for supporting the applicant's efforts to share their expertise as a leader in elementary school mathematics.

 Final Report Requirements

-❏ Submit a two-page double spaced report including an itemized report of expenses.
+❏ Submit a two or three-page double spaced report including an itemized report of expenses.

 ❏ Two-thirds of the approved budget, not to exceed $4,000, will be paid at the beginning of the project.
 The remainder will be paid on receipt of a final report and verified expenses (with receipts) related to the proposal.

 The Mathematics Education Trust was established by the National Council of Teachers of Mathematics.

 Math Strategies: Supporting Deeper Understanding of Mathematical Practices and Strategy Teaching